CadQuery/cadquery/doc/vis.rst

     Intermittent issues were observed with this functionality, please submit detailed bug reports in case of problems.

 Sometimes it is desirable to control the camera position precisely.
-This cane be achieved as follows.
+This can be achieved as follows.

 .. code-block:: python